 How Much Does a Partition Action Cost?

 That is why it is always better for the parties to agree to a partition by appraisal.
 You save money that way.
 There are no attorneys involved.
 Any party in a partition action is going to pay their own attorney’s fees.
 It is money that is wasted if one party forces a partition suit.

 California partition action attorneys fees.
 Attorney fees are agreed upon between the client and attorney.
 The referee gets paid thousands of dollars, tens of thousands of dollars sometimes.
 That is money out of both co-owners pockets when they don’t agree on a satisfactory, mutually agreeable partition by appraisal.

 It’s a relatively simple type of lawsuit because there are no defenses to it except for the one major defense would be Waiver.

 Sometimes I am asked, “Well, how do I get back the money for the improvements I spent on the property?”
 That depends on how the title had been held.
 If it was held on co-tenancy as opposed to joint tenancy, one party can recover certain costs of improvements.
 If it is held in joint tenancy before the partition sale, one joint tenant normally cannot recover costs of improvements unless there was an agreement or understanding in writing, as to one party being reimbursed for expenses they incurred on behalf of the entire property.

 Leo B. Siegel is a real estate attorney with 34 years of experience handling landlord/tenant issues, evictions, co-ownership disputes, contract disputes, fraud, title issues, easements, and boundary disputes.
 He may be contacted at (831) 768-9110 or www.legalsiegel.org.

-If you need help with a California Partition Action or any other real estate related matter click the button below to request legal help.
+If you need help with a California Partition Action, or any other real estate-related matters such as filing a partition lawsuit or understanding the auction process, click the button below to request legal help.